Land reform in North Vietnam: Implementation

-Chinese Involvement
+Chinese involvement

 Due to the traditionally close connection between China and Vietnam in general, and the enormous tie between Chinese and Vietnamese communists since 1949 in particular, right from the early 1950s onward, communist China's influence over DRV increased dramatically.
 There were three kinds of Chinese advisory groups in North Vietnam providing assistance in the aspect of military, politics and logistics.
 Chinese military advisory group was headed firstly by Wei Guoqing (July 1950 – May 1951) providing directly consultation to the top commander of DRV.
 Chinese political advisory group was headed by Luo Guibo.
 Land reform was part of political issue, and Luo played a big role in it.
 Under political advisory group, a financial team was established in early 1951 to help North Vietnam formulate regulations on how to collect tax and rice.

 Since 1953, for facilitating mass mobilization and rent reduction campaign, more than 100 North Vietnamese cadres was sent to China to participate training class.
 Later on in spring 1953, a particular institution exclusively in charge of helping DRV to conduct land reform was called the Land Reform and Party Consolidation Section which was headed by Zhang Dequn.
 According to his memoir, more land reform specialists of Chinese cadres was responsible for training.
 Similar to Chinese experience, social organizations such as peasant, youth, and women's league were established.
-Cadres were trained to practice Vietnamese version of Chinese “three together system” (三共, san gong) while peasants were mobilized and encouraged to “pour out grievances suffering from landlords and French collaborators” (诉苦, su ku).
+Cadres were trained to practice Vietnamese version of Chinese "three together system" (三共, san gong) while peasants were mobilized and encouraged to "pour out grievances suffering from landlords and French collaborators" (诉苦, su ku).

 For the case of North Vietnam, some soldier was also affected due to their family background, and among the army, there were some degree of dissatisfaction.
 Considering this and from Chinese experience, Chinese advisors proposed to carry out a land reform education campaign among DRV's army.
-In February 1953, Luo Guibo sent a report to the Chinese leadership proposing a political consolidation campaign (整军, zheng jun) in order to make them aware of class distinction.
+In February 1953, Luo Guibo sent a report to the Chinese leadership proposing a political consolidation campaign (整军, zheng jun) to make them aware of class distinction.

 In December 1953, the third National Congress passed land reform law which put forward route of land reform: step by step wipe out feudal system by relying on poor peasants, uniting middle and rich peasants.

 The Chinese pattern of land reform in DRV was successful in meeting the need of the poor peasants for land and thus increased the prestige of the new Communist authorities.
 However, it also produced significant negative consequences for the party due to that Mao's pattern of land reform emphasized the excessive class struggle and repression.
 This was an important reason for the later Vietnamese criticism of the Chinese model.